Wisconsin Apprenticeship Application Checklist

 - Previous employers + dates

-- Supervisor contact info (or credible references)
+- Supervisor contact info or credible references

-- Honesty beats polish — don’t “inflate”
+- Honesty beats polish — don’t inflate your background

 5) Physical & Medical Readiness

-- Ability to lift, climb, work outdoors/heat/cold
+- Ability to lift, climb, and work outdoors in heat/cold

-- Drug testing (common)
+- Drug testing is common

-- Safety responsibility to coworkers
+- Safety responsibility to coworkers matters

 6) Background Checks